-טו ופווומווווצ טו צכווטט צור or responsing on Crophoperty - entering Crophoperty when previously promoted on School grounds after receiving a request to depart 4-12 Knowingly or intentionally using the CPS network 18 devices to spread viruses to the CPS network 18 Knowingly or intentionally using the CPS network or information technology devices to spread viruses to the CPS network $^{\rm l8}$ 4-13 Possession of any dangerous obje behavior (see Reference Guide) 19 Possession of any dangerous object as defined by this SCC, first documented behavior (see Reference Guide) 19 14 Use or possession of alcoho substances, contraband (in purposes of intoxication or for the purpose of intoxicat 4-14 Use or possession of alcohol, drugs, controlled substances, "look-alikes" of such substances, contraband (including all devices that contain substances for the purposes of intoxication or any unknown substances), or use of any other substance for the purpose of intoxication in or before school or a school-related function 20 4-15 Initiating or participating it such as pushing school pe another student, with no ir Initiating or participating in inappropriate physical contact with school personnel, such as pushing school personnel out of the way in order to physically fight with another student, with no intent to harm school personnel 4-16 Voluntary sex acts or volur on CPS property or during action that includes genita intercourse, oral sex, or ser Voluntary sex acts or voluntary sexual conversations between students that occur on CPS property or during CPS-sponsored activities.
-This includes any voluntary action that includes genital contact, including fondling, digital penetration, sexual intercourse, oral sex, or sending sexually explicit messages or emails 21 aviors marked with an asterisk indica Behaviors marked with an asterisk indicates that the misconduct may be a violation of the law.
-16 This infraction may be violated without a without actually touching, striking or injuring the another person. $^{ u}$ It is not an act of misconduct to defend oneself as provided by the law. neself as provided by the law.
-Students may be temporarily suspended f in an unsafe learning environment or if ou ensure ongoing safety and access for all s Students may be temporarily suspended from some or all CPS network privileges for improper use of information technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
-CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure orgoing safety and access for all students to the greatest extent possible.
-"Second or repeated violations of Behavior Behavior 4-13 may result in a request for an expulsion hearing and must be submitted as Behavior 5-11. sider referring students who violate 4 ∞Consider referring students who violate 4-14 for a substance abuse prevention program or counseling. nviors targeted at sex, gender, sexual 3 Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX. covered by the SCC
+- '4-12 Knowingly or intentionally using the CPS network or information technology devices to spread viruses to the CPS network $^{\rm 21}$ - 4-13 Possession of any dangerous object as defined by this SCC, first documented behavior (see Reference Guide) $^{\rm 22}$ - 4-14 Use or possession of alcohol, drugs, controlled substances, "look-alikes" of such substances, contraband (including all devices that contain substances for the purposes of intoxication or any unknown substances), or use of any other substance for the purpose of intoxication in or before school or a school-related function.23 - 4-15 Initiating or participating in inappropriate physical contact with school personnel, such as pushing school personnel out of the way in order to physically fight with another student, with no intent to harm school personnel - 4-16 Voluntary sex acts or voluntary sexual conversations between students that occur on CPS property or during CPS-sponsored activities.
+This includes any voluntary action that includes genital contact, including fondling, digital penetration, sexual intercourse, oral sex, or sending sexually explicit messages or emails.24

+This infraction may be violated without actually touching, striking or injuring another person.

+20 It is not an act of misconduct to defend oneself as provided by the law.

+Students may be temporarily uspended from some or all CPS network privileges for improper use of information technology devices when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
+CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest

+2 Second or repeated violations of Behavior 4-13 may result in a request for an expulsion hearing and must be submitted as Behavior 5-11.

+$^{ m 33}$ Consider referring students who violate 4-14 for a substance abuse prevention program or counseling.

+Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.